seihaiproject/NFSWunixOffline/README.md

 ./run.sh
 ```
 Follow further instructions in command-line.
+# About this fork
+I wanted to play NFS World on Linux but apparently offline server emulator I found didn't support Linux, the play command simply didn't allow to run nfsw.exe because it checked if the running system is win32 albeit server did launch.
+I rewrote the play.js file with chatgeepeetee for Linux and replaced start.bat with run.sh.
 # About NFS: World
 Need for Speed: World is the 15th game in the Need for Speed franchise.
 It was a free-to-play, massively multiplayer online racing game released exclusively for Windows.
 Officially launched on July 27, 2010 then shut down on July 14, 2015.
 It was an online-only game that combined elements from previous titles in the series such as NFS: Most Wanted (2005) and NFS: Carbon.
 It focused on illegal street racing, car tuning, and police chases.
 The game was set in Tri-Cities, a map that connected the metropolises of Rockport from NFS: Most Wanted (2005) and Palmont City from NFS: Carbon.